Fastiraz/csearch/README.md

 gcc -o csearch csearch.c -lcurl
 ```

-This will create an executable file called cbrute that you can run with the ./cbrute command.
+This will create an executable file called csearch that you can run with the ./csearch command.

 Note that you may need to install the `gcc` compiler and the `curl` development package (usually called `libcurl-dev` or `libcurl-devel`) on your system in order to compile the script.